 First and foremost, you got what you could afford.
 With that being said, you got what was best for you, nobody else, and that is all that matters at the end of the day.

 Do you know what a friend is?
 Have you ever taken the time to look up the word friend?
 This is a serious question you should ask yourself.

 According to the Webster-Dictionary, a friend is “one attached to another by affection or esteem”, “one that is not hostile”, “one that is of the same nation, party, or group”, “one that favors or promotes something such as charity”, “a favored companion”.

-Usually when you become friends with a person you are bonded by similar traits or common thinking, meaning don’t attach yourself to a friend that will bring your being down, if you hold yourself up to higher standards, that is what you will attraction.
-When you think of yourself in a lower standard you’re basically saying you are willing to accept anything, such as trash.
+Usually, when you become friends with a person you are bonded by similar traits or common thinking, meaning don’t attach yourself to a friend that will bring your being down, if you hold yourself up to higher standards, that is what you will attract.
+When you think of yourself to a lower standard you’re basically saying you are willing to accept anything, such as trash.
 Don’t welcome, nor keep trash around you.
 You are better than that, and you must always believe it.
 There is a saying that goes “birds of a feather flock together” just think on that when you’re looking at your circle of friends.

 Are you a winner or a loser?

 A true friend is never going to leave there friend behind.
 Meaning if you see your friend down and out, or lost without any direction; it’s time for you to be their light.

 With saying this it does not mean that you baby your friend, not at all.
 It means sometimes as friends we have to lead the way.
 This is a characteristic you should look for when evaluating your friendships.